TobiasKrok/tr/README.md

-tr - translation tool for spanish to english and vice versa
+# tr - translation tool for spanish to english and vice versa

-<<<<<<< HEAD
-A command-line tool for translating between English and Spanish with verb conjugations.
+vibe coded and WIP cause I wanted it

 ## Build